RolandMWebster/Brooklyn_Income_Geospatial/Income_Brooklyn_NY.md

 ![](Income_Brooklyn_NY_files/figure-markdown_github/unnamed-chunk-8-1.png)

+Brilliant, we can see a clear map of Brooklyn, NY.

 Adding Fill by Income
 ---------------------

-Let's add the variable we're intested in, the household income:
+It's time to add the income variable by using the fill aesthetic.

 ``` r
 ggplot() +